-The Gardner-Webb PA Program is deeply committed to developing within each student a strong foundation in the basic medical, clinical and psychosocial sciences.
+The Gardner-Webb Department of Physician Assistant Studies is deeply committed to developing within each student a strong foundation in the basic medical, clinical and psychosocial sciences.
 This provides our graduates with the education to treat patients and enables them to meet the life-long challenges inherent in the practice of medicine.

 In our brief existence, we have established a legacy of academic excellence, strong faculty educators and exceptional PA graduates who are members of healthcare teams nationwide.
 Our Program is a part of the growing College of Health Sciences at Gardner-Webb University where we have state of the art facilities including a simulation suite among other technologically advanced educational opportunities.
 Our diverse faculty collectively bring years of medical practice in a variety of fields such as general and cardio-thoracic surgery, dermatology and aesthetics, women’s health, pediatrics, urology, otolaryngology, orthopedics, and family practice.